jo/grunt-couch/README.md

 Merge sources are expanded via [grunt.file.expand](http://gruntjs.com/api/grunt.file#grunt.file.expand) and compiled in exactly the same way as the other couch-compile targets.

+#### options.ignoreFiles

+If you have a .couchappignore file, it will populate options.ignoreFiles and pass them to [couch-compile](https://github.com/jo/couch-compile), which will ignore those files.

 ### The Couch Directory Tree

 is quite self-explanatory.
 For example: